giventofly/exportpwp/README.md

 * you can import a .csv file into excel, libreoffice calc, or any other sheet processor
 * Errors/bugs found will be fixed upon discovering  them

+### updates
+* forgot to include the total number of players per event, it has been added.

 ### step 1